ans-group/docs.ukfast.co.uk/source/network/firewalls/RA_VPN_Tab.md

 Please note that if your VPN users are not authenticated against the firewall's local database the user editing options will not be available but you can still disconnect users.

+## Connecting to the VPN

+1. Connect to the firewall hostname in your browser on port 443 using the https:// prefix.
+Log in using the credentials created
+2. You should then be able to download and install the AnyConnect application from the firewall
+3. Open the application and click the small cog wheel in the bottom left hand corner
+4. Select the preferences tab
+5. Uncheck the box marked "block connections to untrusted servers".
+This will allow you to connect to the firewall even though it is using a "self signed" certificate.
+On    first connection you can then accept and import the self-signed certificate so you will not see this warning again.
+If you would like CA signed certificate on the firewall      please contact your account manager who can help get this arranged for you
+6. Go back to the main screen of the application and enter your firewall hostname in the box and click connect
+7. You will need to accept the security warning that pops up.
+This is related to the certificate mentioned above
+8. You will then be prompted for your username and password configured previously
+9. Once connected you will have full access to your servers on their internal IPs

 ```eval_rst
 .. note::
   If you require assistance with this, simply give the UKFast Support Team a call, or raise a Priority Support Ticket and we’ll be happy to advise/help.